Analysis of mean field games via Fokker-Planck-Kolmogorov equations: existence of equilibria

 \quad ${}^{a}$ Faculty of Mechanics and Mathematics, Lomonosov Moscow State University, 119991, GSP-1, Leninskie Gory, Moscow, Russia;

 \quad ${}^{b}$ National Research University Higher School of Economics, Moscow, Russia.

 4 ex

 {\bf Abstract} We study mean field games with unbounded coefficients.
 The existence of a solution is proved.
-We propose a new approach based on Fokker--Planck--Kolmogorov equations, the Ambrosio--Figalli--Trevisan superposition principle and a priory estimates with Lyapunov functions.
+We propose a new approach based on Fokker--Planck--Kolmogorov equations, the Ambrosio--Figalli--Trevisan superposition principle, the method of doubling variables and a~priory estimates with Lyapunov functions.

 2 ex

 {\bf Keywords:} nonlinear Fokker--Planck--Kolmogorov equations, stochastic mean field games.

 2 ex